eic/epic-analysis/README.md

 Additional build options are available:
 - `INCLUDE_CENTAURO=1 make` will build with `fastjet` plugin `Centauro`; note that `Centauro` is not included with `Delphes` by default
-- `EXCLUDE_DELPHES=1 make` will build `sidis-eic` without Delphes, which is primarily used to expedite CI workflows
+- `EXCLUDE_DELPHES=1 make` will build `epic-analysis` without Delphes, which is primarily used to expedite CI workflows

 ## Quick Start